apache/thrift/compiler/cpp/README.md

   * FLEX_EXECUTBALE = C:/winbuild/win_flex.exe
   * BISON_EXECUTBALE = C:/winbuild/win_bison.exe

+### Create a Visual Studio project

+    mkdir build_vs && cd build_vs
+    cmake -G "Visual Studio 12" ..

+Now open the folder build_vs using Visual Studio 2013.

 # Building the Thrift IDL compiler in Windows

+If you don't want to use CMake you can use the already available Visual Studio 2010 solution.
 The Visual Studio project contains pre-build commands to generate the thriftl.cc, thrifty.cc and thrifty.hh files which are necessary to build the compiler.
 These depend on bison, flex and their dependencies to